 Immunology and Immuno-Modulatory Therapy in Inflammatory Bowel Disease: Bench to Bedside

-Unfortunately, due to the Coronavirus Pandemic we have decided to postpone the Oxford IBD MasterClass 2020 to 6th & 7th September 2021.
+Unfortunately, due to the Coronavirus Pandemic we have decided to postpone the Oxford IBD MasterClass 2021 and reschedule for September 2022.

 Our intention is to keep the agenda in line with the programme we designed this year, but we will be re-assessing to ensure the latest cutting-edge developments are shared with you.

 Full details for 2022 will be shared in due course and registration will open later in the year.
 If you like us to notify you when registration is open please send an email to OMC2021@ndm.ox.ac.uk